The Importance Of Daily Vitamin D

 A Note For Vegans

 If you are vegan, please not that most Vitamin D3 supplements are not vegan!
 Vitamin D3 typically comes from lanolin (it is extract from sheep’s wool).
 But that doesn’t mean you should settle for buying the ineffective Vitamin D2 form.
 There are now vegan Vitamin D3 supplements on the market.
-I personally use the Garden Of Life mykind Organics Vegan D3 Spray They also have a capsule form which I have not tried.
+I personally use the Garden Of Life mykind Organics Vegan D3 Spray.
 They get their Vitamin D3 from Lichen which is algae based.

 Conventional sunscreens contain many many chemicals, some of which have been classified as carcinogenic.
 It is best to purchase natural sunscreen that uses zinc oxide or titanium dioxide as the main active ingredient.
 Natural sunscreens don’t have filler ingredients that are toxic, yet they are still effective.
 Avoid sunscreens with the following ingredients:

 - padimate O